adkmcphee/jungle/README.md

 # Jungle

-An e-commerce application built with Rails 6.1.
+An e-commerce application built with Rails.

+Browse through our vast collection of plants, carefully curated to cater to every plant lover, whether you're a seasoned green thumb or just starting your plant journey.
+From stunning succulents to majestic monstera, we have a wide variety of plant species to suit your unique style and preferences.

 ## Setup